The Self Love Habits No One Talks About

 Self love is not what you do for yourself on Sunday evening.
 It's how you speak to yourself on a Tuesday morning when nothing is going right.

-These are the habits of women who have learned to love themselves — not perfectly, not loudly, but consistently and truly.
+These are the habits I'm learning — slowly, imperfectly, and not in order.
 They are quiet habits.
 Unglamorous ones.
 The kind no one photographs.

 1. They Keep Their Promises to Themselves

 Self love is built in the small moments of self-trust.
-Every time you say you'll do something and you do it — wake up earlier, take the walk, write the thing — you send yourself a message: I can be counted on.
-I matter enough to follow through for.
+Every time you say you'll do something and you actually do it — wake up earlier, take the walk, send the message — you send yourself a signal: I matter enough to follow through for.

-And every time you break a promise to yourself — especially for someone else's comfort — you send the opposite message.
+And every time you break a promise to yourself — especially to keep the peace with someone else, to avoid inconvenience, to seem less demanding — you send the opposite.

 The woman who keeps her word to herself is the woman who eventually keeps it to everyone else.
 Self trust is the foundation of all trust.